 - Development, rehabilitation and test pumping on new or existing water supply wells

-What well services are not included in GP6?
+What types of well discharges are not included in GP6?

 - The actual production pumping and on-going operation of dewatering wells - please contact your local Field Services Office for additional information on discharge standards for these types of activities.

 - The construction of oil and gas test wells and production wells - please contact IDNR staff listed at the bottom of the page for more information on these discahrges.

 How do I comply with GP6?

 Iowa's NPDES General Permit No. 6 requires the development of a well site specific well water pollution prevention plan (WWPPP or Plan) for the each well construction site where the discharge reaches a Water of the United States.
 When an engineer is used to develop the well plans, an engineer must also develop and create the WWPPP for the permittee.
 For wells that do not require the services of an engineer, the WWPPP can be developed by the well/landowner (permittee) or by a contractor or agent retained by the permittee to manage the WWPPP.

-The WWPPP for the well construction or service event must be designed to address the anticipated treatment needs for the wastewater generated during the well construction project.
+The WWPPP must be designed to address the anticipated volume and treatment needs for the wastewater generated during the well construction project.
 It shall include specifications for adequate Best Management Practices (BMPs) to treat the wastewater and guidance for the implementation, inspection and maintenance of the BMPs or controls used for the project.
 The Plan shall be written and implemented to adequately treat the wastewater before it enters streams, rivers, and lakes where is can create watery quality problems.
 As the work on the well project is about to begin, the local regional IDNR Field Services Office must be notified using the Field Office Notification Form (FON).
 For your convenience, the FON is now available in both Word and PDF formats.

-The Plan shall take into account items that will influence how the wastewater is managed, such as:
+The Well Water Pollution Prevention Plan shall take into account items that will influence how the wastewater is managed, such as: